Always acts in the direction opposite to motion or possible motion.

 Worked Examples

-Exercise (skip questions 3 and 4 which is about total contact force.
-Total contact force is the resultant of the friction and the reaction force, which we haven’t talked about)
+Exercise (skip questions 3 and 4 which are about total contact force.
+Total contact force is the resultant of the friction and the reaction force, which we haven’t talked about (and won’t;))

 Answers